nattse/camera-sync/README.md

+# camera_sync
-# Easily synchronize any number of videos using a visual cue
+A simple way to synchronize any number of videos using a visual cue, created for use in 3D tracking via [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) or [Anipose](https://github.com/lambdaloop/anipose).

+*Audio is not currently included*

 ## Procedure